 In the fall of 2013, Les Cavicchi was diagnosed with prostate cancer.
 Because his cancer was localized (meaning it was contained to the prostate gland—it hadn't spread), he opted for a radical prostatectomy—the complete removal of the prostate gland.

-Below, Les discusses what it was like getting a radical prostatectomy, including the unexpected complications he had prior to surgery.
+Below, Les answers the question "what is a radical prostatectomy," as well as what life is like after getting one, including the unexpected complications he had prior to surgery.

 Q: So you decided to have a radical prostatectomy.
 Tell me about that.